Mohamed-Sabiyathulla/ARCO-Documents/c-Leave_Management.md

 - ### **Visa Request:**

-    - Waiting to reject and cancel the Visa Request in the Leave request, once completed the stage then it will move to Travel Request.
+    - In This stage, Waiting to cancel the **Visa Request** in the Leave request, If Visa Request is begins, Then User will reject the Visa request in this stage.

+    -  Once Rejection completed then it will move to **Travel Request** stage.

+    - **User can move the request to next stage**

       - *In The action field is following to,*